 Jeane and Megan Hendrix's blog

 When I was a little girl, my mom used to tell me each morning as I headed off to school: “Think Pretty.”
-As I became older, I came to understand that she meant that I should think about lovely things: the good – not the bad, the beautiful – not the ugly.
-She wanted me to look for the “pretty” in every day...
+As I became older, I came to understand that she meant that I should think about lovely things: the good - not the bad, the beautiful - not the ugly.
+That I should look for the “pretty” in each and every day.

 Today’s post is a bit unorthodox.
 You will hear about an incredible new audio drama by Phil Lollar, co-creator of Adventures in Odyssey, and what YOU can do to help make it a reality.
 (It’s called Iliad House and you’re about to get the inside scoop because I am a member of the team!)